 Consider, among many problems, one particular problem that most people may never think about.
-The media, big business and government spew an endless stream of messages intended to influence our behavior, and especially our buying choices.
-This is nothing short of mass manipulation, which always consists of an appeal to our emotions.
-The emotions in question generally involve the pleasure and pain principle, fear, envy, greed, excitement, sexual desire and more.
-The problem is this: most people do notice how they are being manipulated to act against their own interests by the manipulator’s clever use of words.
+The media, big business and government spew an endless stream of messages intended to influence our behavior, especially our buying choices.
+This is a form of manipulation: not an appeal to our reasonable, adult minds, but to our emotions.
+The emotions in question involve the pleasure and pain principle as well as fear, envy, greed, excitement, sexual desire and more.
+The problem is this: most people cannot tell they are being influenced to act against their own interests.

-TV and radio advertisements used to tell us what we need or should own.
+TV and radio ads used to tell us what to buy, usually because we need the “new, improved” product.
 Today, the buzz word in commercials – and from certain factions of government – is what you deserve.
-The next time you’re listening to media, notice the use of phrases such as, “Get the phone you deserve.”
-Never mind that you don’t really need that $1000 smart phone or watch.
-You deserve it.
-And how is this against your real interests?
-Well, what would be a wiser and more practical way to spend that $1000?
+The next time you listen to media, notice the use of phrases such as, “Get the internet service you deserve … You deserve a good night’s sleep”, and so on.
+Never mind that you don’t really need that $1000 smart phone or that $5000 bed.
+You deserve it!

 This fiction about what we deserve creates other problems.
-In fact, the idea that we deserve anything, period, can pit people against one another.
-Such a difference of opinion is not a problem in itself.
-However, if a person comes to believe that he or she deserves something, just because some magazine writer, an extremist politician or college professor says so, that person may be disappointed when they meet with disagreement.
+In fact, the very idea that we deserve anything, period, can pit people against one another.
+It can generate envy, which can lead to anger and hatred.
+Further, if a person comes to believe that he or she deserves something, just because some magazine writer, an extremist politician or college professor says so, that person may be severely disappointed when he meets with disagreement, such as a boss who refuses to give him a raise after his first six months at the job.

 A couple of examples: Many of today’s students are educated by teachers who believe they must protect the children’s self-esteem.
 Therefore, in athletic activities, all kids get a participation trophy.
 Kids are taught ‘you deserve special recognition just for showing up.’
-When that child enters the work force as an adult and thinks (s)he deserves a raise or promotion just for showing up … not likely. — Some folks believe that everyone deserves to live anywhere in the world that they choose to live.
-Those you believe so do not understand boundaries, citizenship or the integrity of nations and cultures.
+Some folks believe that everyone on earth deserves to live anywhere they choose to live.
+Those who believe so do not understand boundaries, citizenship or the integrity of nations and cultures.
 How would they answer if they were asked, “Does everyone have the right to live in your home?”

-Finally, an example from my therapy practice.
+Here is an example from my therapy practice.
 A middle-aged man requested hypnosis for weight loss.
-He said he was unhappy in his marriage because his wife was critical and domineering.
-At the end of the day, having had to deal with her bad mood and ugly speech, he deserved to reward himself with a rich meal.
+He said he was unhappy in his marriage because his wife was abusive and domineering.
+At the end of the day, having had to deal with her extreme negativity, he deserved to reward himself with a rich meal.

-The idea that we deserve anything just because we tried, or because of who we are, or because of some distorted idea about who’s responsible for whom can lead to relationship conflict.
+The idea that we deserve anything can lead to relationship conflict.
 Imagine a married couple – call them Jack and Jill.
 When Jill abuses alcohol or spends wildly, putting them in debt, Jack tries to understand her, believing that Jill deserves to be taken care of by him.
 This would make sense if she is suffering due to circumstances outside her control – a health problem not related to her actions, for example.
 Their marital vow makes it clear that they both deserve devotion and loyalty, because they agreed to it.
 However, in this case Jack ignores the fact that Jill’s attitude and behavior are responsible for their unhappiness, and that she must be held accountable.
 He believes he must help her, but he is not capable of that, and so he feels guilty.
 Does Jill deserve for Jack to rescue her – even though he lacks the skill and knowledge to do so – while she continues to sabotage the marriage and to make him miserable?

 Can we use common sense and agree that a person is only entitled to something because (s)he earned it?
 She studied, worked, sacrificed pleasures, went the extra mile in order to achieve something, to raise herself out of poverty, to help others … to make a difference.